-This post contains some thoughts from someone (me) who has purchased, traded, and sold used miniatures across all kinds of venues, e.g., eBay, bartertown.com.
+This post contains some thoughts from someone who has purchased, traded, and sold used miniatures across all kinds of venues, e.g., eBay, bartertown.com.
 What is a “pro painted miniature”?
 If you’re surfing eBay and come upon the words “pro painted”, it catches your eye.
 The second thing that you notice is how badly painted many models labeled as “professional” are on these aftermarket sites.

 We all know what a bad paint job looks like on a miniature sculpt.
 The paint is splashed around the edges; slopped on without thought as to form, i.e., not staying within the lines as it were.

 Not such neat and clean painters.
 Form is distorted.
 Composition is arguably unconventional.

 But, based on their “professional” work, can we say that beauty isn’t simply in technique or application of paint?